Help for Hypoxic Ischemic Encephalopathy (HIE), Basal Ganglia Brain Injury, Periventricular Leukomalacia (PVL) and Other Birth Injures

 How Do Birth Asphyxia, Basal Ganglia Damage, HIE and PVL Cause Cerebral Palsy and Long-Term Problems?

 When babies to experience oxygen deprivation, hypoxia occurs.
 Hypoxia is a complication characterized by insufficient oxygen levels in the blood and tissues.
 In addition, carbon dioxide levels also increase, which is called hypercarbia.
 Hypoxia causes the baby to start to generate energy without oxygen, which a process called anaerobic metabolism.
 This and other processes that occur when the baby is oxygen-deprived cause lactic acid to build up in the blood.
-The high carbon dioxide level along with the lactic acid build-up cause acidosis, which is characterized by acidity of the blood.
+The high carbon dioxide level along with the lactic acid build-up cause acidosis, which is characterized by the acidity of the blood.
 Acidosis and hypoxia can cause decreased heart function, which can cause very low blood pressure (hypotension) and decreased blood flow to the brain (ischemia).
 The insufficient oxygen level caused by the birth asphyxia causes ischemia, and the ischemia causes further hypoxia.
 Hypoxia and ischemia cause a series of events that disrupt the energy pathways in the cells, which leads to even more brain cell injury.
 The degree of brain injury in the baby depends on the severity of the asphyxia, how long the asphyxia lasts and the condition of the baby.

 HIE and PVL usually start to occur during the birthing process, with problems such as seizures and poor feeding starting to occur shortly after delivery.

-Babies with hypoxic ischemic encephalopathy, periventricular leukomalacia and basal ganglia brain damage may present the following clinical signs after birth:
+Babies with hypoxic-ischemic encephalopathy, periventricular leukomalacia, and basal ganglia brain damage may present the following clinical signs after birth:

 - Hypotonia (the baby is limp and floppy)